Daniel Peterson (physician): Work in Myalgic encephalomyelitis/chronic fatigue syndrome

 Peterson was a member of the International Chronic Fatigue Syndrome Study Group that coauthored the most widely used clinical and research description of CFS, called the 1994 CDC definition, and the Fukuda definition.
 He is a coauthor of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Clinical Working Case Definition, Diagnostic and Treatment Protocols, initiated by Health Canada and published by an international group of researchers in 2003.

 Peterson, along with Annette and Harvey Whittemore, helped establish the Whittemore Peterson Institute (WPI) for Neuro-Immune Disease at the University of Nevada in 2005 to aid patients with chronic fatigue syndrome, fibromyalgia and related illnesses.
-In October 2009 Peterson was interviewed on National Public Radio about his views on chronic fatigue syndrome and the newly published possible association with the retrovirus XMRV.
+In October 2009 Peterson was interviewed on National Public Radio about his views on ME/CFS and the newly published possible association with the retrovirus XMRV.

-In 2010, Peterson left WPI due to personal reasons.
+In 2010, Peterson left WPI for personal reasons.
 He stated there was a lack of collaboration with him over the research direction of the institute concerning XMRV.
 Peterson then teamed with Jay Levy, one of the original discoverers of HIV, to try to determine whether XMRV is truly present in patients by testing the same patients used in the study published in Science.
 They did not find indications of XMRV in the blood of the patients tested, and also concluded from their experiments that XMRV does not, "survive well in human blood", so human infection is unlikely.
 They also stated that research results published by others suggested that laboratory contamination may have resulted in false positive results in the original study.

 Affiliations and awards

 Peterson is a member of the board of directors and the scientific advisory board of the HHV-6 Foundation, a non-profit organization promoting human herpesvirus 6 (HHV-6) associated scientific and clinical research.
-Peterson was part of the founding board and is a past-president of the International Association for CFS/ME, a professional organization advocating for the interests of CFS researchers and clinicians worldwide.
+Peterson was part of the founding board and is a past-president of the International Association for CFS/ME, a professional organization advocating for the interests of ME/CFS researchers and clinicians worldwide.

 In 2003, he received the Rudy Perpich award, an award given to distinguished CFS/FM scientists, physicians or healthcare workers, and in 2007, received the Nelson Gantz Outstanding Clinician Award from the International Association for CFS/ME.

-In 1999, Peterson was commended by the Assembly and Senate of the State of Nevada for his work and dedication to persons with chronic fatigue syndrome.
+In 1999, Peterson was commended by the Assembly and Senate of the State of Nevada for his work and dedication to persons with ME/CFS.